-These two-way quotations have also been formulated by the Price-maker on the basis that they bear witness to bona fide, arms-length transactions evidenced by the Price-makers in the market that each security trades.
+These two-way quotations have also been formulated by Price-makers on the basis that they bear witness to bona fide, arms-length transactions that each security trades.

-NZFBF and the Board monitor this activity closely and regularly engage with market participants regarding changes in this activity.
+NZFBF and the NZFBF Board monitor this activity closely and regularly engage with market participants regarding any changes in this activity.